hddaghigh/Lyft-3D-Object-Detection-for-Autonomous-Vehicles/README.md

 # Description
 A U-Net fully convolutional neural network is trained to predict the presence of a car or other objects for every pixel in a bird's-eye view of the world centered on the car.
 This probability map can then be thresholded, and boxes can be fitted around each of the detections.

+The procedure encompasses the following steps: defining the input and output targets, training a network for object segmentation, performing inference and postprocessing, and visualizing the results.